whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-07-final-3d-print-ideation-sketches/index.md

 complete this challenge, articulate a problem to solve with a body extension.
 This can be functional, decorative or both.
 How does the 3D print solve the problem?
 Measure your body or the target person’s body and use these dimensions as guideposts when modeling in Fusion 360.
+[3D Printed Earing Example](https://youtu.be/TkMQeYTz0wo)

 ### Combine 3D Printing and Laser cutting